syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 `GroupDescriptor` object holds the following properties:

  * PropertyName: Describes name of the property to be grouped.
- * KeySelector: Decribes selector to return the group key.
+ * KeySelector: Describes selector to return the group key.
  * Comparer: Describes comparer to be applied when sorting takes place.

 It also supports to stick the group header by enabling the [SfListView.IsStickyGroupHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyGroupHeader.html) property.